The Ultimate Primer for Protecting Yourself on Writing Sites

-If the site steals my ‘Clown Series’, well, I the garbage removed from our office by loading it into empty HP 6702 boxes, so it’s the same thing.
+If the site steals my ‘Clown Series’, well, I once had the garbage 'stolen' from our office by loading it into empty HP 6702 boxes, so it’s the same thing.

 The first pay out means nothing; all Ponzi Schemes pay the first time.
 It is the next pay outs you focus on.

 Limit your output.

 If it is one of those sites where you have to put in for a ‘redemption’ the site is a Ponzi.
 The reason the pay out is not automatic is because the Owner wants control over who is paid and who is not.

 Any Site which Requires that You put in for a pay out is a Scam.
 The payment is not automatic because the Owner wants to personally select those who will be paid.